aeheathc/CommandShops/README.md

 Changelog
 -------------------

-**HEAD**
+**4.2.0**

 * Added worldguard integration.
-Give a region name with the "/shop select" commadn, and instead of entering selection mode, the shop you move/create will just be attached to the named region.
+Give a region name with the "/shop select" command, and instead of entering selection mode, the shop you move/create will just be attached to the named region.
 * Restricted /reload to admin

 **4.1.3**